johnjli/latex-notes/README.md

 # Notes for All my Classes

-These are the notes I've taken and will take during my time at college as a computer science major.
+These are the notes I've taken and will take during my time at college as a computer science and math major.
 Hopefully this will help you as much as it has helped me.

 ## Class descriptions